 In many ways, vulnerability offers several advantages.
 When we allow our kids to struggle, we help build their strength and determination to keep trying.
 In witnessing their disappointment, we know that they’ll likely appreciate what they have and continue to learn from their mistakes.
 Even getting hurt or heartbroken—emotions we’d rather not have—can lift them to greater heights.

-Then there’s the vulnerability to unthinkable circumstances that no child—no adult—should experience; yet throughout the world and sometimes even closer to home, many do.
+But we also feel vulnerable to unthinkable circumstances that no child—no adult—should experience, except throughout the world and sometimes even closer to home, many do.

-So how can we help ease the vulnerability we often feel when we realize that our babies are growing and will eventually face the world on their own?
+So how can we help ease the vulnerability we often feel when we realize that our kids are growing and will eventually face the world on their own?

 - Empower them with resiliency.
 Bad news can easily plunge a person into a downward spiral, where negativity begets negativity.
 Those with the resiliency to pick themselves up from the dust have better chances to thrive and remove themselves from a potentially negative cycle.

 - Build a stable home with set routines.
 While we could all use spontaneity here and there, most of us hold better with routines, especially when change—positive or negative—takes place in children’s lives.